Vice Dean, School of Computing

 - Be available to students at notified times outside of class contact hours for guidance and support.

-- By agreement, attend College functions such as various exhibitions, open days and evenings, school visits and other external events.
+- As requested, attend College functions such as various exhibitions, open days and evenings, school visits and other external events.

 - Work on short programmes, training and consultations which may arise.